Wajeed Ali Miazi: Sports administration

 Miazi served as the secretary of Dhaka Wanderers Club from 1949 to 1950 while also playing actively for the club.
 He was the club's joint secretary from 1951 to 1960, general secretary from 1961 to 1965, and vice president from 1966 to 1976.
 He returned as general secretary in 1977 and served until 1980.
 Notably, he resigned from the club's executive committee in 1969, citing his disdain for club politics.
 From 1947 to 1975, Miazi also served as the club's head coach, and at times acted as an assistant to Abdur Rahim.

 Beyond Dhaka Wanderers, he worked as an assistant secretary and a member of the Football Selection Committee of the East Pakistan Sports Federation (EPSF) from 1958 to 1963.
-Following his departure, he became a vocal critic of the federation’s mismanagement.
+Following his departure, he became a vocal critic of the federation's mismanagement.
 In 1957, he managed the East Pakistan Whites team, which finished as runners-up in the National Football Championship in Dhaka.
 He later served as the associate manager of the Pakistan men's national basketball team during their 1964 tour of Ceylon.
-Miazi was also a member of the ad hoc committee of the Bangladesh Football Federation (BFF) in both 1976 and 1979 and led the Bangladesh national team during the 1980 AFC Asian Cup qualifiers in Dhaka.
+Miazi was also a member of the ad hoc committee of the Bangladesh Football Federation (BFF) in both 1976 and 1979 and the team leader of the Bangladesh national team during the 1980 AFC Asian Cup qualifiers in Dhaka.